-Rising Readers: This exciting new initiative introduced in September 2011 supports the creative efforts of media specialists to encourage their students to read more while recognizing their reading achievements — when a student reaches the reading goals set by their media specialist, they may choose a new book to take home and keep.
+Rising Readers: This exciting initiative was introduced in September 2011 to encourage students to read more and to recognize their reading achievements when they reached the reading goals set by their media specialists, teachers and principals through their reading incentive programs.

-Rising Readers launched by supporting a pep rally for students at Golden Terrace Elementary-Intermediate in Naples.
-Media specialist TJ Weeks dressed up as a super hero and K is for Kids’ founder Karen Clawson was there, too, to urge the third, fourth and fifth graders to “Power Up with Reading”.
-Each student who pledged to read a book within the time set by Mrs. Weeks had the opportunity to choose a new book to take home and keep, thanks to K is for Kids.
+K is for Kids sponsored a pep rally for students by their media specialist at Golden Terrace Elementary-Intermediate in Naples.
+Media specialist Tiffany “TJ” Weeks dressed up as a super hero!
+K is for Kids’ founder Karen Clawson was there, cheering the third, fourth and fifth graders to “Power Up with Reading”.
+Each student who pledged to read a book within the time set by Mrs. Weeks had the opportunity to choose a new book to take home and keep, compliments of Rising Readers.

 Focus School – Golden Terrace Intermediate and then Primary too!

 Golden Terrace Elementary-Intermediate continues to be the focus school for Rising Readers and the results have proven promising: TJ has reported a heightened interest in reading, larger numbers of students participating in reading incentive programs, and a dramatic increase in the number of books being checked out by students.
 This is significant because many of the children are from families where English is not the first language spoken in the home, plus the majority are enrolled in a lunch assistance program — books are not a luxury parents can afford to buy for their children.

 By 2012-13, Rising Readers had expanded its program at Golden Terrace to encompass the needs of the Primary school too.
 In January 2013, to launch K is for Kids’ literacy month, the Foundation arrived at the school with a bookmobile and every student got to climb onboard and choose a new book!